What is an AML Risk Assessment?

 No law specifically states you must conduct an AML risk evaluation, but other applicable regulations make it the only way to comply.
 For instance, the Bank Secrecy Act (BSA) requires that companies take steps to mitigate the risk of money laundering at the individual level.

 OFAC, the Office of Foreign Assets Control, requires businesses to implement a risk management program.
-This program must include Sanctions Screenings and PEP screenings – and other analyses – to identify and mitigate risks associated with money laundering and terrorist financing.
+This program must include Sanctions Screenings and PEP screenings - and other analyses - to identify and mitigate risks associated with money laundering and terrorist financing.
+(Also see FinCEN, the Financial Crime Enforcement Network and other relevant regulatory bodies for your industry and market).

 Likewise, your Solicitors Regulation Authority (SRA) might want to review your risk assessment process to determine whether your organization is putting in the appropriate effort to catch and prevent money laundering.